-Consolidated depreciation expense was \$21.4 million compared to \$17.4 million the prior year.
-Depreciation expense within the Casting and Extrusion segment totalled \$18.2 million in fiscal 2022 versus \$14.0 million in fiscal 2021 and depreciation expense within the Automotive Solutions segment totalled \$3.1 million versus \$3.4 million last year.
-Amortization expense of \$3.9 million in fiscal 2022 increased from \$3.7 million from 2021.
-The carrying value of total intangible assets amounted to \$34.4 million as at September 30, 2022 - up from \$25.8 million a year ago.
-The intangible asset increase is due to the Halex acquisition.
-The Company expects the annual amortization and depreciation expense will total approximately \$4.5 million and \$27.2 million respectively in fiscal 2023.
-Depreciation expense is anticipated to increase due to a full year impact of Halex, the launch of our Castool facility in Mexico and the completion of our Heat treatment expansion programs (in Newmarket, Markham, Texas and Mexico).
+Consolidated depreciation expense was \$27.2 million compared to \$21.4 million the prior year.
+Depreciation expense within the Casting and Extrusion segment totalled \$23.1 million in fiscal 2023 versus \$18.2 million in fiscal 2022 and depreciation expense within the Automotive Solutions segment totalled \$4.0 million versus \$3.1 million last year.
+Amortization expense of \$4.7 million in fiscal 2023 increased from \$3.9 million from 2022.
+The carrying value of total intangible assets amounted to \$30.6 million as at September 30, 2023 - down from \$34.4 million a year ago.
+There were essentially no additions to intangible assets in fiscal 2023.
+The Company expects the annual amortization and depreciation expense will total approximately \$4.6 million and \$30.0 million respectively in fiscal 2024.
+Depreciation expense is anticipated to increase due to the launch of our Castool facility in Mexico, the full year impact of our Newmarket Heat treatment installation and other capital asset initiatives upgrading equipment across the Company.